 Any serious medical condition can devastate and traumatize a child’s family, but those with mental disorders impose a complicated trauma that’s hardly possible to resolve.
 The following stories are actual examples.
 Ask yourself: how does one be a loving responsible parent in these situations?

 – When her daughter attempted suicide, an overwhelmed single mother discovered that her son had been sexually abusing and cutting her for 3 years, right under her nose.
 The guilt she felt was quadrupled by the guilt laid on her by others.
 She didn’t know how to go forward as a mother from here, after loving but failing both children.

-– A teen girl attempted to hang herself in a very public place, and many found out about it before her parents.
-Their first trauma was the call from the emergency room, their second was from the shower of doubt others laid on them: Where were you?
+– A teen girl attempted to hang herself in a very public place, and many people found out before her parents.
+The parents’ first trauma was the call from the emergency room, their second was from the shower of doubt others laid on them: Where were you?
 Why didn’t you help her before it got this far?
 What did you do to drive her to this?
-And it was unending.
-The daughter threw these doubts back at her parents repeatedly.
-There were several inappropriate people in the community who wanted to “rescue” the daughter, including a teacher, but undermined the parents’ authority completely, and their ability to get treatment for the girl.

-You are not alone if you’ve ever secretly wanted your child to be taken away to never live with you again.
-You are not alone if you feel you’re DONE.
+You are not alone if you’ve ever secretly wanted to give your child away.
+You are not alone if you’re DONE.
 (And you would not be a bad parent for thinking this.)